ThinThin-15/EntraAgent/docs/deploy_customization.md

 By default, this template will use a naming convention with unique strings to prevent naming collisions within Azure.
 To override default naming conventions, the following keys can be set:

-* `AZURE_EXISTING_AIPROJECT_CONNECTION_STRING` - An existing connection string to be use.
-If specified, resources for AI Foundry Hub,  AI Foundry Project, and Azure AI service will not be created.
+* `AZURE_EXISTING_AIPROJECT_RESOURCE_ID` - An existing AI Project Resource ID be used.
+If specified, resources for AI Foundry Project and Azure AI service will not be created.
 * `AZURE_AIHUB_NAME` - The name of the AI Foundry Hub resource
 * `AZURE_AIPROJECT_NAME` - The name of the AI Foundry Project
 * `AZURE_AISERVICES_NAME` - The name of the Azure AI service